grscwf/twin-mt/nero-paths.md

 the 4th or 5th playthrough.

 <details>
+   <summary>Full description</summary>

-- (1-A) Try casting any non-attack spell
+- (1) Try casting any non-attack spell
   - Attack closes some conversation paths, which means there isn't enough time to do everything else.
+  - It might take a few playthroughs to understand the effects of attack, but most players will probably avoid doing attack after it fails once.
-- (2-A) Cast mage-sight.
+- (2) Cast mage-sight.
-- (3-A) Tap the mirror to get the Sprite.
+- (3) Tap the mirror to get the Sprite.
-  - This is the first step that isn't obvious, but it's unlikely to be missed.
+  - This step isn't obvious, but it's unlikely to be missed.
 - Player will probably be here on 1st - 2rd playthrough.
-- (4-L) Look at the bottle, examine the glyphs.
+- (4*) Look at the bottle, examine the glyphs.
   - This can be done earlier.
+  - This is the only step that's just a look, not an action.
+  - After a spell is cast, the player can also do (6) at the same time, saving a look.
-- (5-A) Ask the Sprite to contact the bottle.
+- (5) Ask the Sprite to contact the bottle.
 - Sprite now asks for device name.
-- (6-A) Ask Ivex about the bottle to get the name.
+- (6) Ask Ivex about the bottle to get the name.
-  - This can be done at the same time as (4-L), saving a look.
+  - This can sometimes be done at the same time as (4-L*), saving a look.
   - If Ivex has left, this will need another playthrough.
     But if the player is here on the 2nd playthrough, they've probably looked at the bottle early enough to have time to ask Ivex.
 So this probably doesn't need another playthrough.
-- (7-A) Ask the Sprite to contact the bottle again.
+- (7) Ask the Sprite to contact the bottle again.
 - Sprite now asks Nero to touch its hole.
-- (8-A) Ask Ivex about the penguin, when he's receptive.
+- (8) Ask Ivex about the penguin, when he's receptive.
   - This is a little tricky.
 There are several red herrings.
 It's possible that Ivex will leave before the player finds this.
   - If Ivex leaves, the Easy escape gives the player plenty of time to find